opengovsg/postmangovsg/cypress/README.md

 | `TIMEOUT`         | Time to wait while page loads             |
 | `WAIT_TIME`       | Time to wait while emails/ sms are sent   |

-Refer to the fixtures folder for CSV files used in tests.
+CSV files used in tests are generated in runtime.

 ## To run locally